 Partner.
 Light Earth Designs

 Ana Gatóo is a Teaching Associate at the Department of Architecture at Cambridge University and a PhD candidate at the Centre for Natural Material Innovation in the Department of Architecture at Cambridge where she previously worked as a researcher for three years, developing and testing structural bamboo products as well as better housing for the developing world.
 Ana is researching affordable housing solutions with natural materials and digital tools for future cities.

-She is also a partner at Light Earth Designs, a practice focused on environmentally sensitive architecture and innovative engineering and a Committee Advisor for REDER Journal, the Latin-American journal on disaster risk reduction.
+She is also a partner at Light Earth Designs, a practice focused on environmentally sensitive architecture and innovative engineering, a Committee Advisor for REDER Journal and a Board Advisor for Prospectives Journal.
 Her undergraduate studies in Engineering culminated in the investigation of earth as a building material.
 Her graduate studies in Architecture focused on timber and bamboo.
 Ana has also worked for a few years for international NGOs on emergency architecture and disaster response in various countries.